ChilledChild/awake-template/content/posts/btlo-challenge-memory-analysis-ransomware.md

 ---
 # **Preface, Takeaways**

-An executive states he can’t access any files on his computer and keeps receiving a pop-up stating that his files have been encrypted.
+In [this challenge](https://blueteamlabs.online/home/challenge/1), an executive states he can’t access any files on his computer and keeps receiving a pop-up stating that his files have been encrypted.
 After the computer is removed from the network, a memory dump is generated and provided for forensic analysis.
-This scenario suggests using Volatility 2 to identify indicators of compromise.
+This scenario suggests using [Volatility 2](https://github.com/volatilityfoundation/volatility) to identify indicators of compromise.

 Wiping a device when malware is found is not always an option, especially when it could contain business critical files of a company executive.
 Disconnecting the device from the network is an option, so long as the malware does not negatively impact the device on loosing a network connection.
 Identifying the malware family can determine the next steps to remediation and preventing further impact.